|Title:||Minor API improvements for binary sequences|

-This PEP proposes four small adjustments to the APIs of the bytes , bytearray and memoryview types to make it easier to operate entirely in the binary domain:
+This PEP proposes five small adjustments to the APIs of the bytes and bytearray types to make it easier to operate entirely in the binary domain:

-To replace the deprecated behaviour, this PEP proposes the addition of an explicit zeros alternative constructor as a class method on both bytes and bytearray whose first argument is the count, and whose second argument is the fill byte to use (defaults to \x00):
+To replace the now discouraged behavior, this PEP proposes the addition of an explicit fromsize alternative constructor as a class method on both bytes and bytearray whose first argument is the count, and whose second argument is the fill byte to use (defaults to \x00):

 fromsize will behave just as the current constructors behave when passed a single integer, while allowing for non-zero fill values when needed.

-As binary counterparts to the text chr function, this PEP proposes the addition of an explicit byte alternative constructor as a class method on both bytes and bytearray:
+As binary counterparts to the text chr function, this PEP proposes the addition of an explicit fromint alternative constructor as a class method on both bytes and bytearray:

 These methods will only accept integers in the range 0 to 255 (inclusive):

-The documentation of the ord builtin will be updated to explicitly note that bytes.byte is the inverse operation for binary data, while chr is the inverse operation for text data, and that bytearray.fromint also exists.
+The documentation of the ord builtin will be updated to explicitly note that bytes.fromint is the primary inverse operation for binary data, while chr is the inverse operation for text data, and that bytearray.fromint also exists.

-Behaviourally, bytes.byte(x) will be equivalent to the current bytes([x]) (and similarly for bytearray).
+Behaviorally, bytes.fromint(x) will be equivalent to the current bytes([x]) (and similarly for bytearray).
 The new spelling is expected to be easier to discover and easier to read (especially when used in conjunction with indexing operations on binary sequence types).

-This PEP proposes that bytes , bytearray and memoryview gain an optimised iterbytes method that produces length 1 bytes objects rather than integers:
+This PEP proposes that bytes and bytearray gain an optimised iterbytes method that produces length 1 bytes objects rather than integers:

 for x in data.iterbytes(): # x is a length 1 ``bytes`` object, rather than an integer